What are the geographic boundaries of WMMGA?

 Does serving as a Master Gardener require certain skills and abilities?

-The WMMGA training program requires about three hours/week of assigned reading and the ability to use an online weekly quiz, using the University of Massachusetts’ OWL instructional program.
+The WMMGA training program requires about ten hours/week of assigned reading and the ability to use an online weekly quiz, using the University of Massachusetts’ OWL instructional program.
 Access to the internet will be important, as well as some facility with using online search engines for research purposes.
 There are no explicit requirements in terms of previous education, degrees, or professional training.
 Classes are conducted in English.

 WMMGA’s volunteer opportunities vary widely in terms of the requirements for physical labor (transporting garden tools and plants, weeding, etc.) and public interaction (staffing booths at fairs and farmers markets, speaking on gardening-related topics, etc.) The organization welcomes volunteers with a variety of skills and physical abilities and does its best to describe the requirements for each volunteer opportunity clearly, so that members may choose opportunities for which they are best suited.